PlumpMath/DesignPatterns-26/README.md

 This is fun

-Be sure to dring you ovaltine.
+Be sure to drink you ovaltine.